 1. Staggering development in the Riviera Maya

 The government has made it a key national priority to develop this whole region.
-I donโt need to elaborate too much on Cancun airport, which is Latin Americaโs 4th largest by passenger volume (after Mexico City, Bogota, and Sao Paulo).
+I don’t need to elaborate too much on Cancún airport, which is Latin America’s 4th largest by passenger volume (after Mexico City, Bogotá, and São Paulo).
 Almost 15 million (mostly tourists) flock through its terminals every year.
-Cancun Airport is even better connected to Europe than Mexico City for example.
+Cancún Airport is even better connected to Europe than Mexico City for example.

-The Mexican government is now doubling down.
-It is building a whole railway system linking Cancun to the rest of the Southern coast and Yucatan.
-People call it the โMaya trainโ as itโll cover all the main tourist attractions such as nice beach towns, airports, Maya ruins, and colonial cities such as Valladolid and Mรฉrida.
+The Mexican government is doubling down.
+It has built an extensive railway system linking Cancún to the rest of the Southern coast and Yucatán.
+People call it the “Maya train” as it covers all the main tourist attractions such as nice beach towns, airports, Maya ruins, and colonial cities such as Valladolid and Mérida.

 One of the drawbacks of Tulum is that it sometimes feels a little small, so once the train link is established, people can easily get to Cancun to do what they need to do there.
-This extra accessibility is a major catalyst.
+This extra accessibility is a catalyst.

 Additionally, the government has recently opened a second international airport in the region, in Tulum.
-I discussed its impact on the Tulum real estate market with my realtor Luigi.

 2. Digital Nomads